 How to Claim Compensation from Blue Air

 - Complete this form.
-You’ll need to provide details such as your flight number, date, and the issue you encountered.
+You’ll need to provide details including your flight number, date, and what went wrong.

 Which Blue Air Flights are Covered by EU261?